 Although the Looftlighter sounds like a product you might use in the loo, this piece of kit will kindle your inner pyromaniac.
 It blasts out a jet of air at 650°C, so when you place it by a pile of coal, it’ll glow and crackle in under 60 seconds.
 We were sceptical, but it’s the only way we know of to heat a barbecue to cooking temperature in under five minutes.

-There are few tasks in life that aren’t made more fun by involving a robot.
+There are few tasks in life that aren’t made more fun by involving a robot - barbecue cleaning included.
 This small, noisy bot has three wire brushes that spin furiously as it runs laps around your grill, using the lid as a guide.
 Before shutting the Grillbot in – it will just fall off if you don’t – you tap a button to set it to clean for 10, 20 or 30 minutes.
 The clean was usable but not sparkling – the emphasis here on novelty over utility.